-Study in Central Europe or in the Western Balkans!
+Study in Central Europe or the Western Balkans!

-Are you a Central European or West Balkan university student interested in studying abroad?
-The CEEPUS programme is a perfect choice for you!
+Are you a university student from Central Europe or the Western Balkans interested in studying abroad?
+The CEEPUS (Central European Exchange Program for University Studies) program is an excellent choice for you!

-This programme has a lot of mobility options ranging from short-term excursions to a semester-long study period.
-The programme aims to establish a genuine academic connection between the Central European region, and it offers opportunities to live and study in countries that share a common cultural heritage and have a strong background in academic cooperation.
+The programme aims to establish a genuine academic connection between the Central European region and it offers opportunities to live and study in countries that share a common cultural heritage and have a strong background in academic cooperation.
+CEEPUS provides a unique mobility option called network mobility, allowing participation in research projects across at least three countries.

 Apply for CEEPUS and start building your academic network internationally.